Medical College Admission Test: MR5 and the 2015 test

 The MR5 advisory committee was appointed by AAMC in fall 2008 to conduct the fifth comprehensive review of the MCAT exam and to recommend changes for the new exam set to be released in 2015.
 The advisory committee had 21 members including medical school deans and administrators, basic and clinical science faculty, pre-health advisors, one medical student and a medical resident.
 The recommendations determined were also based on responses from 2,700 surveys, over 75 meetings and conferences, and 90 outreach events to solicit input.
 The recommendations considered the content and format of the MCAT, the resources that should be provided relating to the exam, and the changes that should be made to medical school admissions in general.

-To determine the content that should be tested for the exam, the MR5 committee surveyed medical school faculty, residents, and medical students, and asked what concepts entering students need to know to be successful in current and future medical school curricula.
+To determine the content that should be tested for the exam, the MR5 committee surveyed medical school faculty, residents, and medical students, and asked what concepts entering students need to know to be successful in medical school curricula.
 Three separate surveys were sent asking about concepts in the natural sciences, research methods, and behavioral sciences.
 The MR5 committee also consulted various expert committees from within and beyond the AAMC.

 The largest changes in the exam consist of testing in biochemistry, psychology and sociology concepts.
 The addition of biochemistry material follows survey results placing biochemistry concepts as highest importance for success in future medical school curricula.
 The addition of behavioral and cultural material was recommended to provide a solid foundation for learning of these concepts in medical school.
 According to the committee, psychological science should be understood by medical students as an essential aspect of healthcare.
 The writing sample section was also removed, since data showed that these scores were not used by most admission committees.
 These changes were revealed in 2012 so that undergraduate premedical advisers studied the MR5 documents to translate tested core competencies into premedical course recommendations at their campuses.

 This version of the MCAT has been administered since March 2015 and is expected to be in place until 2030.

 Administration

 The exam is offered 25 or more times per year at Pearson VUE centers.
 The number of administrations may vary each year.
-43% of students take the MCAT within one year of graduation, 44% take the exam between one and four years after graduation and 13% sit for the exam five or more years after graduation.
+As of the 2023 MCAT testing period, 41.8% of students take the MCAT within one year of graduation, 32% sit the exam within 1-2 years post-graduation, 13.5% take the exam between three and four years after graduation and 12.7% sit for the exam five or more years after graduation.